Misbah is an Urdu native who can speak many different languages, including English, Spanish, Punjabi, Hindi, Saraiki, Persian, Arabic, etc.

 How Can I Overcome My Shyness When Speaking a New Language?

 Stop fretting and get started tackling the problem you want to solve.
-Without feeling pressed, form your aim clearly in your mind, and inspire yourself every day.
-Here I am providing you with eight strategies to gradually overcome your shyness and begin speaking a new language with more confidence.
+Without feeling pressed, form your aim clearly in your mind, and inspire yourself daily.
+Here I am providing you with eight strategies to gradually overcome your shyness and begin speaking a new language more confidently.

 Remember that you do not need to be a flawless speaker to overcome shyness, yet it may be beneficial for you to improve your language skills to develop confidence.
 On the other hand, you will need to let go of the demands and worries associated with "what others will think of you."
 Let go of all of this and concentrate on being yourself and having fun in the process of learning and speaking a new language.